dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 ## Examples of WPF Localization

-This section contains examples of localized applications to help you understand how to build and localize [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications.
+This section contains examples of localized applications to help you understand how to build and localize WPF applications.

 ### Run Dialog Box Example